-- 1. Parents arriving for pick-up after school should remain in their cars and queue up along the curb in back of the building near the playground equipment.
-Do not pull through to the west parking lot until a staff person or crossing guard has moved the cones or waved the first car in.
-Parents should not leave their car unoccupied in the line under any circumstance, as this will hold up the entire line of parents. - 2.
-Parents who wish to enter the building for any reason should park in the south parking lot area only and cross at the crosswalk. - 3.
-The crosswalk should be used during all pick-up and drop-off times. - 4.
-Each class is assigned to a pick-up area on the west side of the facility.
-Students stand in the parking stall area near the sidewalk.
-Eighth grade is on the farthest south end (near Door#2) and Fourth Grade is on the farthest north end (near Door #3).
-Other classes are arranged between.
-4k is around the corner by Door #4, near the Art Room.
-In order to move dismissal along as quickly as possible, regardless of where your student(s) is standing, pull your car as far forward as possible in the west lot before stopping and loading students.
-Your patience is greatly appreciated. - 5.
+- 1. Parents arriving for pick-up after school should remain in their cars and queue up headed counter-clockwise around the drive at the front entrance.
+(Front passenger side of car should be closest to building so that students do not have to cross in front vehicles.) - 2.
+Parents who wish to enter the building for any reason should park in the east parking lot area. - 3.
+Students will stand under the front door awning while awaiting pick-up. .
+In order to move dismissal along as quickly as possible, regardless of where your student(s) is

+- standing, pull your car as far forward as possible in the entranceway drive before stopping and loading students.
+Your patience is greatly appreciated. - 4.
 Please do not use this time to communicate with teachers out of consideration for those waiting in line behind you.
-It is especially important that teachers be supervising their students at this time and such verbal messages at busy times often are forgotten. - 6.
-If it is necessary to wait on a student who is late for dismissal, remain in the queue until you can safely move to the south parking lot (to park and wait). - 7.
+It is especially important that teachers be supervising their students at this time and such verbal messages at busy times often are forgotten. - 5.
+If it is necessary to wait on a student who is late for dismissal, remain in the queue until you can safely move to the east parking lot (to park and wait). - 6.
 Students who will be going to an after school care facility via van or bus will be walked to their care providers by HPCS staff.
-These after school child care providers will park in designated parking spaces in the north parking lot at the rear of the building, behind the Micah Center rooms. - 8.
-No student may remain on school property after 3:35 pm unless under the direct supervision of a designated adult.
-This includes students with later athletic practices or music rehearsals.
-They may not wait at school unsupervised until their event begins. - 9.
+These after school child care providers will park in designated parking spaces in the east parking lot. - 7.
+No student may remain on school property after 3:35 pm unless under the direct supervision of a designated adult. - 8.
 Due to several safety issues, pets will not be allowed among students in the carpool line.
 Feel free to have pets in your vehicle, but not among the students.